 D. Timing: Investigations will generally be resolved within 60 days from the date of the complaint, but may be extended due to the unavailability data or evidence, the number of witnesses involved, the failure of the complainant to properly assist in the investigation or additional factors.

-E. Protection Against Retaliation: Any conduct by a Touro community member that may be regarded as retaliatory is prohibited, regardless of the nature of the complaint issued by the complainant.
+E. Protection Against Retaliation: Any conduct by a Touro community member that may be regarded as retaliatory is prohibited.
 Retaliation shall be construed as a separate violation, regardless of the validity of the original claim.
-Retaliation is any kind of reprisal or adverse action taken against an individual because he or she has: (1) complained about alleged discrimination or harassment, (2) participated as a party or witness in an investigation, or (3) participated as a party or witness in a proceeding.
+Retaliation is any kind of reprisal or adverse action taken against an individual because he or she has: (1) complained about alleged discrimination or harassment, or (2) participated as a party or witness in an investigation or appeal.

-(b) The extent of the sanctions may depend on a variety of factors and the nature of the offense.
+F. Sanctions: The extent of the sanctions may depend on a variety of factors and the nature of the offense and may be up to and including separation or dismissal.
 Touro has the right to apply any sanction or combination of sanctions.

 G. Fact Finder: